 A rotating topics course focused on the integration of research and practice to address complex problems within diverse contexts.
 The study and use of qualitative, quantitative, and mixed research methods appropriate for an expanded practice are addressed through discussions, case studies, writing, fieldwork, and presentations.

 Prerequisite: MXD student or permission of instructor.
-Corequisite: DVC 6930 Seminar.
+Corequisite: GRA 6930 Seminar.

 GRA6944 Practicum (6 credits)

 An opportunity to conduct research and practice in partnership with an approved organization.
 Students will work on projects for social, cultural, and economic development in partnership with the organization, community, and/or other disciplinary experts.

 Prerequisite: Design and Visual Communications major student and permission of faculty supervisor.

 GRA6973 Project in Lieu of Thesis (15 credits)

 Supervised research in an area of relevance to design and visual communications that combines design exploration and academic inquiry.
 Includes presentation of results in a public forum, and documentation of research and findings.

 Prerequisite: Permission of supervisory committee chair, GRA6930 Seminar (B), and GRA6931C Research & Practice (B)

 ARE6386 Teaching Art in Higher Education (3 credits) is required for students on assistantships.

 - Elective Opportunities (12—15 credits)